Roger Vaughan (bishop): Archbishop of Sydney

-He became Archbishop of Sydney on the death of Archbishop Polding, on 16 March 1877.
-In 1880, Henry Parkes passed an education act under which government aid to denominational education ceased at the end of 1882.
-Vaughan urged Catholics to work against this law.
+Vaughan urged Catholics to work against a 1880 education law passed by Henry Parkes.

 He initiated moves towards the foundation of St Patrick's Seminary, Manly, construction of which started soon after his death.

 Vaughan experienced resistance from the largely Irish Catholic junior hierarchy and priesthood in Australia, who supported a church based on the devotional, penitential and authoritarian model envisioned by Irish cardinal Paul Cullen.
 Despite the stated policies of the Catholic Emancipation Act 1829, the largely Irish-formed Maynooth Seminary clergy were educated to think of the refined English Catholic bishops in sectarian and atavistic terms.
 They also felt strongly that the form of church advocated by the Benedictines was less suited to the majority of Irish Catholic adherents than the Cullenist form.

 The harsh 18th-century Penal Laws of the British and Anglo-Irish Ascendency era Irish parliaments and the on and off sectarian religious struggles since the Act of Supremacy 1559 had bred deep resentment between some of the Irish and English settlers.
 The consequences of the dissolution of the monasteries during the Reformation had left Vaughan deeply committed to the primary vision of restoring monasticism in English-speaking lands such as this new church in Australia.

 This was not a vision the authors of the revived authoritarian devotional form of Catholicism in Ireland foresaw for the Irish Catholic diaspora in Australia, New Zealand or North America.
 Ireland had managed to preserve a number of pre-Reformation monastic foundations as well as found the Irish College in Rome.
 This was an ideological battle Vaughan fought through his episcopate, the outcome of which would not be largely determined until his successor Cardinal Patrick Francis Moran, a nephew of Paul Cullen and avid devotee of his vision, was appointed.